What’s In This Guide

 They became the dog of choice for ranchers in the American Wild West.

 The Aussie’s fan base has grown over the years.

 Becoming one of the top twenty most loved in America.

 Fascinating facts about the Australian Shepherd

-- Some Aussies are born with a bobtail – a naturally short tail.
+- Some Aussies are born with a bobtail.

-- The Australian Shepherd became part of the American Kennel Club’s herding group in 1993
+- The breed became part of the AKC’s herding group in 1993.

 Australian Shepherd appearance

 Australian Shepherds can be between 18 and 23 inches tall.